Spoilers For Monday’s ‘General Hospital’: Michael E. Knight’s Mysterious Character Of ‘Martin Gray’ Debuts

 General Hospital spoilers tease that there’s a lot of juicy action on the way with Monday’s show.
 Carly and Sonny are eagerly anticipating the birth of their new child, but teasers reveal that there are other big developments coming with this September 30 show as well.

-Soap opera veteran Michael E. Knight is joining the show in a new role and General Hospital spoilers tease that the first glimpses of his character should be incorporated into Monday’s episode.
+Soap opera veteran Michael E. Knight is joining the show in a new role, and General Hospital spoilers tease that the first glimpses of his character should be incorporated into Monday’s episode.
 Viewers have been anxious to find out who the All My Children star will play, but the show isn’t revealing very much ahead of time.

 Knight spoke with Soap Opera Digest to reveal a few General Hospital spoilers about his new role.
 It turns out that he reached out to executive producer Frank Valentini to inquire about any possible gigs and the show was quick to pounce on this opportunity.